kubernetes-sigs/cluster-api/docs/book/common_code/cluster_controller.md

 Cluster has 4 fields:

-Spec contains the desired cluster state specified by the object.
-While much of the Spec is defined by users, unspecified parts may be filled in with defaults or by Controllers such as autoscalers.
+`Spec` contains the desired cluster state specified by the object.
+While much of the `Spec` is defined by users, unspecified parts may be filled in with defaults or by Controllers such as autoscalers.

-Status contains only observed cluster state and is only written by controllers Status is not the source of truth for any information, but instead aggregates and publishes observed state.
+`Status` contains only observed cluster state and is only written by controllers `Status` is not the source of truth for any information, but instead aggregates and publishes observed state.

-TypeMeta contains metadata about the API itself - such as Group, Version, Kind.
-ObjectMeta contains metadata about the specific object instance - such as the name, namespace, labels and annotations.
-ObjectMeta contains data common to most objects.
+`TypeMeta` contains metadata about the API itself - such as Group, Version, Kind. `ObjectMeta` contains metadata about the specific object instance, for example, it's name, namespace, labels, and annotations, etc. `ObjectMeta` contains data common to most objects.

 {% sample lang="go" %}
 ```go